-- Do you have any concerns regarding the validity of the measure (e.g., exclusions, stratification approach, missing data, etc.)? - The staff is satisfied with the validity analyses for the measure.
+- Do you have any concerns regarding the validity of the measure (e.g., exclusions, stratification approach, missing data, etc.)? - NQF staff are concerned by the high number of exclusions from the testing sample.
+Does the Committee have concerns on the reported 0.26 rate of exclusion? - The staff is satisfied with the validity analyses for the measure.
 Does the Committee think there is a need to discuss validity?

-Preliminary rating for reliability: 🗆 High Moderate □ Low Insufficient Preliminary rating for validity: 🗆 High  Moderate 🗆 Low Insufficient
+Preliminary rating for reliability: 🗆 High □ Moderate □ Low  Insufficient Preliminary rating for validity: 🗆 High  Moderate □ Low Insufficient